OpenLHS/Distrib_analysis/Horizontally_distributed_analysis/linear_regression/README.md

 2. `MatchIt_data_with_weights` and `MatchIt_data_with_weights_same_folder` are based on the same example.
 They both use the `Lalonde` data sets from the `R` package `MatchIt`.
 See [MatchIt](hps://cran.r-project.org/web/packages/MatchIt/index.html).
 For both examples, the weights are the ones obtained from running the content of the `Weights_generation_for_IPW` with the MatchIt example.

-	1. The first one has the files separated in different folders to better mimic a distributed environment.
+	1. The first one (`MatchIt_data_with_weights`) has the files separated in different folders to better mimic a distributed environment.
 To run, you need to copy the results across folders, which clarifies what is sent where.
-	2. The second example is based on the same dataset, but if you simply want to look at the output, everything is happening in the same folder, without the need to copy files across.
+	2. The second example (`MatchIt_data_with_weights_same_folder`) is based on the same dataset, but if you simply want to look at the output, everything is happening in the same folder, without the need to copy files across.

 3.  `newborn_data_same_folder` is yet another example.